 That said, we have the best, most loyal customer base.
 I feel comfortable hashing out more complex issues on Instagram, even in situations where we don’t quite know how to handle a sourcing problem yet.
-I feel like most people in business don’t do that, because they want to present as having answers.
-But I think it’s important to say sometimes, maybe there are no answers and we’re all just trying.
+I feel like most people in business don’t do that because they want to present as having answers.
+But I think it’s important to say sometimes that maybe there are no answers and we’re all just trying.

 There’s something there about having an image of authoritativeness, or not.

 That’s something I think about all the time because of identifying as an anarchist, and being uncomfortable being a boss to 40 people.
 It’s taken me a long time to reconcile that, and it’s come from my employees pushing me to be the best boss I can be.
 It’s an interesting line to navigate.

 The irony now is that now I’m interested in making the businesses profitable.
 But I know it’s for the right reasons.
 Maybe that’s what people say when they’ve been brainwashed by capitalism, but I don’t think wanting to provide better jobs for my employees is a bad reason.
 The fact is, we can’t do any of the cool things we’re doing if we’re not profitable.